 35-year-old Ian Watkins from Pontypridd was charged with six offences.
 He appeared in court wearing a black coat with the collar turned up and a grey hooded sweatshirt.
 His relatives also attended.
 Two co-defendents, both women, face a further 11 charges between them.

 South Wales Police say he has been charged with conspiracy to engage in sexual activity with a female under 13 and possession and distribution of indecent images of children.
 All were remanded in custody until 31st of December, when they'll appear at Cardiff Crown Court.

 Lostprophets frontman Ian Watkins has also been charged with the possession and or distribution of indecent images of children.

 Detective Inspector Peter Doyle, of South Wales Police, has urged "anyone who has any concerns or information which they think may be relevant to contact us."

 He added: "Safeguarding children involved in such cases is always a high priority and as such measures have already been taken."

-The 35-year-old is charged with conspiracy to engage in sexual activity with a female under 13.
+Rock star Ian Watkins appeared in court today after being charged with conspiracy to engage in sexual activity with a female under 13.